IMQS/onboard-javascript-external/README.md

 ## Pre-requisites

-1. You need to have set up your development environment [as described here](https://imqssoftware.atlassian.net/wiki/display/AR/Dev+Environment).
+1. Install Go (golang)
+1. Install node.js
 1. We suggest using VSCode, but you can use your IDE of choice.

 ## Getting Started
 These steps include just enough detail to guide you.
 Each step will require some additional research on your part: